The University of California and Berkeley Social Welfare offer several campus exchange program options for doctoral students:

 The Intercampus Exchange Program is designed to allow Berkeley students to study at any of the other UC campuses where unique faculty resources may enrich their graduate program.
 The Berkeley registration fee entitles students to library, health service, and other privileges at the host campus.
 Students who participate in the intercampus exchange program can receive credit for courses they take at the host campus.

 To be eligible for the Intercampus Exchange Program, a student must be registered at Berkeley by the Berkeley semester deadline and have the approval of the Head Graduate Adviser, the Chair of the host program, and the Deans of the Graduate Divisions at both Berkeley and the host campus.
 Applications are available from the Graduate Division in 318 Sproul.
-Students must apply for this program at least three weeks before the beginning of the term of enrollment at the host campus (all other UC campuses except Merced are on the quarter system).
+Students must apply for this program at least four weeks before the beginning of the term of enrollment at the host campus (all other UC campuses except Merced are on the quarter system).
+Separate applications are required for each term.
 Students should make personal arrangements with faculty members on both campuses to ensure that courses, seminars, and facilities will be available to them.

 The Oxford-Berkeley Collaboration (OBC) is designed to facilitate the exchange of graduate research students (DPhil, MPhil, MSW-PhD, and PhD) between the Department of Social Policy and Intervention at the University of Oxford, and the UC Berkeley School of Social Welfare.
 The exchange involves up to four students a year from each institution.
 Students serve as visiting scholars, researchers, academic visitors or recognized students according to the designation of the host institutions.
 The student exchange involves participation in the host institution for a period of normally three to six months.